-Education is studying God’s general revelation—the world He created which shows us what He is like and how much we owe to Him.
-We see order and beauty in Math and Science because there is a great Designer behind the laws of nature.
-God gave us dominion over His creation.
+Education is exercising our God-given gave us dominion over His creation.
 He wants us to study it, to name it, to cultivate it.
 Solomon’s wisdom and breadth of understanding were displayed by his wealth of proverbs and songs and his ability to describe plant life, from the cedar that is in Lebanon to the hyssop that grows out of the walls.
 He taught about animals and birds, reptiles and fish (I Kings 4:29-34).
-Our children should learn to observe and label and experiment and become masters in their fields.
+Our children should learn to observe and label and experiment as the grow in wisdom and become masters in their fields.

 Education is studying God’s special revelation in His Word.
 We teach our children to read and study the Scriptures from infancy because they are able to make them “wise unto salvation” (II Tim 3:15).
+Our children must memorize creeds and catechisms so that they can stand on the shoulders of our forefathers in the faith.
 The closer they get to reading and interpreting the Bible in the original languages, the more equipped they will be to recognize errors and steer their own lives, their families and their churches in the right direction.
 They must build their lives on the solid rock of obedience to God’s Word so they will not be like the man who built his house on the sand.

 Education is comparing every other truth claim to the Bible to see how it measures up.
 We must teach our children to be in the world but not of it.
 They must learn to think critically and to give a defence for the hope that is in them, yet with gentleness and reverence (I Peter 3:15).

 Education is preparation for a life calling of service to others in fulfilment of the second greatest commandment, to love your neighbour as yourself.

 We believe that the best way to give our children this kind of education is through the rigours of a Classical Christian Education.

 “Education is the most powerful weapon which you can use to change the world” Nelson Mandela